mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 **declaration:** `pid_t fork(void);`

-**returns:** `fork` returns the pid of the child process that it creates, if an error occurs -1 is returned.
+**returns:** `fork` returns the pid of the child process that it creates to the parent, 0 to the child, or -1 if there was an error.

 [man page](http://linux.die.net/man/2/fork)

 This is perhaps one of the most important syscall of them all (one syscall to rule them all!) so make sure you really understand this one.

 `fork` creates a new process so you can have two things happening at once (multitasking, huzzah!).
 To create this new process, `fork` creates a copy of the process that was already running.
 This new process is called a child process, while the older process is called the parent process.

+Its important to note, that `fork` creates an exact copy of the parent process, and that the child and parent both continue running from the line immediately following `fork`.
+After this, there is no communication between the child and parent processes (except with `wait` or `pipe` which will be explained later), so anything changed in the parent or child after `fork` will not affect the other.
+You can think of this like a function which also creates copies of variables and once the function ends, these copies simply disappear.

 If you’re creating your own bash shell you will HAVE to use `fork`.
 You'll use the child process of the `fork` to execute all of your commands.
 Inside of the child process is where you’ll use functions such as `exec`, which require two processes (more on this later).